RAPTOR-GEN: RApid PosTeriOR GENerator for Bayesian Learning in Biomanufacturing: Empirical Study

 Table \ref{table:one-two-stage} presents the root mean square errors (RMSEs), computed from $B$ posterior samples, to quantify the differences between the estimated and the true parameters, along with estimates of $\lambda_{\max}$.
 These results indicate that the one- and two-stage RAPTOR-GEN algorithms yield equivalent parameter estimates.
 Both algorithms use tolerances $\varepsilon_1 = \varepsilon_2 = 1 \times 10^{-5}$.
 The columns $N$ and $N_1$ show that the one-stage RAPTOR-GEN performs $N$ gradient and $N$ Hessian evaluations, while the two-stage version performs $N_1$ gradient evaluations and only one Hessian evaluation.
 Combined with the runtimes $T_{\rm one-stage}$ and $T_{\rm two-stage}$, the results demonstrate that the two-stage RAPTOR-GEN significantly improves computational efficiency.

 To demonstrate that RAPTOR-GEN overcomes the step size sensitivity issue faced by ULA, we evaluate both methods using step sizes $c = 1, 0.75, 0.5, 0.25$.
-For ULA, we set a warm-up length of $N_0 = 1000$ to reduce initial bias and $\delta = 10$ to mitigate sample correlation.
+For ULA, we set a warm-up length of $N_0 = 1000$ iterations to reduce initial bias and retain one sample every $\delta = 10$ iterations to alleviate sample autocorrelation.
 Table~\ref{table:rmse} summarizes the results of parameter inference across 100 randomly selected macro-replications.
 Two columns of Solved Number, together with parameter RMSEs, show that the performance of ULA is very sensitive to the choice of step size, and RAPTOR-GEN is more robust.
 Comparing $T_{\rm ULA}$ with $T_{\rm two-stage}$, RAPTOR-GEN shows a significant improvement in computational efficiency over ULA.
 The confidence intervals (CIs) of the parameter RMSEs also reveal that the two parameters inferred by ULA, especially $\sigma$, are far from convergent with the initial warm-up length $N_0=1000$.
-And the estimates of $\lambda_{\max}$ that decrease as data size increases are consistent with the finite-sample performance proposed in Theorem \ref{main_result_0} and Corollary \ref{cor:finite-sample}.
+The decreasing estimates of $\lambda_{\max}$ with increasing data size align with the finite-sample performance guarantees established in Theorem \ref{main_result_0} and Corollary \ref{cor:finite-sample}.

-Finally, because RAPTOR-GEN is a likelihood-based method, we assess its strengths and limitations by comparing its performance against a widely used likelihood-free approach—the ABC-SMC sampler \citep{sisson2007sequential}.
+Finally, because RAPTOR-GEN is a likelihood-based method, we assess its strengths and limitations by comparing its performance against a widely used likelihood-free approach, the ABC-SMC sampler \citep{sisson2007sequential}.
 This comparison underscores the advantages of leveraging explicit likelihood information over relying solely on likelihood-free sampling.
-The detailed methodology and results of this evaluation are provided in Appendix~\ref{appendix:ABCSMC}.
+The detailed methodology and results of this evaluation are provided in \ref{appendix:ABCSMC}.
 Our findings demonstrate that RAPTOR-GEN achieves more accurate parameter estimation, particularly for the measurement error level, by fully exploiting the explicit likelihood derived from a moderately sized dataset.
-Furthermore, the two-stage RAPTOR-GEN exhibits substantially faster convergence than ABC-SMC, especially as the dataset size increases.
+Furthermore, the two-stage RAPTOR-GEN exhibits substantially faster convergence than ABC-SMC, especially as the size of the dataset increases.